guanyuezhen/A2Net/README.md

 This repository contains a simple Python implementation of our paper [A2Net](https://ieeexplore.ieee.org/abstract/document/10034814).

+:fire: We extend A2Net for the  [semantic change detection](https://github.com/guanyuezhen/A2Net-SCD) task.<br>
-:fire: We provided the [pre-computed change maps](https://github.com/guanyuezhen/A2Net/releases/tag/v1.0) of FC-diff, FC-ef, FC-cat, STANet, L-Unet, SNUNet, DSIFN, BIT, TFI-GR, A2Net on LEVIR, BCDD, and SYSU datasets.
+:fire: We provided the [pre-computed change maps](https://github.com/guanyuezhen/A2Net/releases/tag/v1.0) of FC-diff, FC-ef, FC-cat, STANet, L-Unet, SNUNet, DSIFN, BIT, TFI-GR, A2Net on LEVIR, BCDD, and SYSU datasets.<br>

 ### 1. Overview